Registration & Advisement Office

 Limitations on Sources of Credits for Graduation

 For any degree, the college requires that a minimum of 15 credits be taken at CCAC, exclusive of Advanced Standing/Prior Learning.
-For a certificate or diploma, the college requires that a minimum of one-half of the credits required for graduation be taken at CCAC, exclusive of Advanced Standing/Prior Learning.
+For a certificate or diploma, the college requires that a minimum of 15 credits, or one-half of the credits required for graduation, whichever is lower, be taken at CCAC, exclusive of Advanced Standing/Prior Learning.
 A maximum of six credits of independent study at CCAC may be applied toward a degree and three credits toward a certificate or diploma.

 Advanced standing will be awarded for prior learning that applies toward the requirements of a degree, diploma or certificate.
 The application of advanced standing varies by program.
 Discuss the applicatibility of transfer credits/prior learning with an academic advisor or program coordinator.
 Advanced standing includes transfer credits, credit by exam, portfolio, CLEP, USAFI, AP and ACE approved military credits.